Home/ Blog / Articles

 3. Cam Locks

-• Pros: Compact and easy to install.
+• Pros: Highly compact, affordable, and easy to install in tight spaces.

-• Cons: Limited security for high-risk environments.
+• Cons: Limited structural strength makes them unsuitable for high-risk, outdoor environments.

 4. Tubular Locks